soongxian/Git_Notes/Delete Local Branches No Longer in Repo.md

-# Delete Origin Branches No Longer in Repo
+# Delete Local Branches No Longer in Repo
 There are some git branches in a repo that is deleted by still appearing in origin.

 ## Root Cause